fluid-checkout/fluid-checkout/readme.txt

 * Fixed: JS error on checkout coupon code script when jQuery BlockUI is missing.
 * Fixed: Only load Mailcheck script on the checkout page.
 Fixed the error "fcSettings is not defined" on other pages.
 * Fixed: Convert form field classes to array before trying to merge them to add custom classes.
+* Fixed: Keep optional field expanded when replacing fragments on some pages if the field has the focus and is cleared.

 = 3.1.5 - 2024-02-21 =